Haywards Heath railway station: Services

-During the peak hours, the station is served by one Thameslink train per day in each direction between London Bridge and Littlehampton.
+During the peak hours, the station is served by one Southern train per day in each direction between London Bridge and Littlehampton.

 During the evenings and on Sundays, the service between Brighton and Cambridge is reduced to hourly.
 In addition, the Gatwick Express services do not run on Sundays and the station is instead served by a half-hourly Southern service between London Victoria and Brighton.

 Freight sidings

 The freight sidings at Haywards Heath were constructed during the First World War when the railway received a rapid growth in its freight traffic as a result of munitions trains travelling to Newhaven.
 They were intended to enable passenger trains to overtake slower freight traffic.

 Today a sidings track does remain from Old Wickham Lane Bridge, 700 meters north of the station to Folly Hill Tunnel entrance.
-This line is not often used anymore, however it is protected for future extension to the Bluebell Railway.
+This line is not often used anymore; however, it is protected for future extension to the Bluebell Railway.
 An area imminently east of platform 1 is also protected for the potential terminus platform / station for the Bluebell if it does reach Haywards Heath.
 The new terminus would have a maximum of 1 platform, but would not be numbered platform 0.